-J W Dunne was a soldier, pioneer aviator, dry fly fisherman, prophetic dreamer and philosopher.
-Famous from 1910 to 1939, he died in 1947 and nowadays few have heard of him.
-Yet he laid the foundations of many things that we today take for granted, not least the stable aeroplane and the hard science of parapsychology research, his "Serialism", and there is much that he deserves to be remembered for.
+Soldier, pioneer aviator, dry fly fisherman, prophetic dreamer and philosopher.
+Famous from 1910 to 1939 and living from 1975 to 1949, nowadays few have heard of J W Dunne.
+Yet he laid the foundations of many things that we today take for granted, not least the stable aeroplane and the hard science of parapsychology research, and there is much else that he deserves to be remembered for.

-The few published accounts are full of mistakes, delusions and outright fairy-tales, spun in desperation to fill the void in what little we have really known about him.
-Archives held in many places, especially his own personal papers recently obtained by the Science Museum, have a very different and far more electrifying tale to tell.
+The few published accounts of him are full of mistakes, delusions and outright fairy-tales, spun in desperation to fill the void in what little we have really known.
+Archives held in many places, especially his own personal papers acquired by the Science Museum in 2015, have a very different and far more electrifying tale to tell.

-At the time of writing it stands at about 150,000 words and I expect to finish the first reasonably complete and almost readable draft within the next couple of months.
-It will need a good many more months' work to polish it up and get it on the publishing bandwagon.
-Still, if you have any queries - or better still original material - or best of all you are a publisher - feel free to contact me.
+At the time of writing it stands at about 180,000 words and the first reasonably complete and readable draft is now ready for the hard part - finding a publisher or even an agent.
+If you have any queries - or better still original material - or best of all you are a literary agent or publisher - feel free to contact me.

 If you happen to be in the neighbourhood of Trenton, Canada, there is a full-size replica of a Burgess-Dunne seaplane at the National Air Force Museum.

 I know of no readily accessible commentary on his fly-fishing works although many writers, from GEM Skues to Arthur Ransome and Jeremy Paxman, have acknowledged him.
 "The Fly on the Water" originally appeared in WA Hunter's anthology Fisherman's Pie.
 If you are extremely lucky, you may be able to find someone with a limited-edition copy of Griffiths, Overfield & Knott; Dry Flies in the Sunshine: J. W. Dunne and His Dry Fly Patterns from Creel Press.